Frederick Barter

 Captain Frederick Barter VC MC (17 January 1891 – 15 May 1953) was a British Army officer and a Welsh recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Frederick Barter was born in Cardiff.
 Whilst his elder brother John joined the army as a full-time Regular, Frederick joined as a part-time reservist, both men served with the Royal Welsh Fusiliers.
 In the autumn of 1914 Frederick was sent to reinforce the 1st Battalion, which had suffered many casualties, including his elder brother John amongst the dead.

 He was commissioned as an officer in 1915 and served in France.
 The next year he returned to Britain to take up a post as an instructor in Shropshire.
 Later, he was transferred to the Gurkhas, and saw action in Palestine.
-During the fighting, one of his subordinates was decorated with the Victoria Cross, and he was decorated with the Military Cross.
+During this campaign, one of his subordinates was decorated with the Victoria Cross, and he was decorated with the Military Cross.
 He retired from the army in 1922.

 In the interwar years, he married, and was living and working in Middlesex.
 He served with the Home Guard during WW2.
 He died in a nursing home in Poole in 1953.